ow/samsung-frame-art/readme.md

 - Run the script with a simple `python3 art.py`

-### Bulk upload mode
-This mode uploads _all of the photos_ in the `/images` directory to your TV—which is great if you'd rather just use the TV's internal slideshow mode.
-Once you've uploaded all of your photos, just go to 'my images' on your TV and choose the shuffle icon.
-Each time you run this script in bulk mode, as long as you have kept the `uploaded_files.json` intact, it'll check for anything new and sling that to your TV.

-To run bulk upload mode: `python3 art.py --upload-all`

-If you have a Raspberry Pi or other computer that is always on, you could set up a cronjob to change it on a regular rotation!
+*To get images to change on a schedule:* If you have a Raspberry Pi or other computer that is always on, you could set up a cronjob to change it on a regular rotation!
 I do this on a Mac Mini, so these are the steps I used for that:

 - Create a Bash file like `art.sh` then put something like this in it:
 `cd /Users/your-username/samsung-frame-art && /Library/Frameworks/Python.framework/Versions/3.9/bin/python3 /Users/your-username/samsung-frame-art/art.sh`
 - Make sure it's executable: `chmod +x art.sh`
 - Add a cron job with `crontab -e` that runs regularly.
 I do mine every 12 hours, so it looks like this: `0 */12 * * * /Users/your-username/samsung-frame-art/art.sh`

+### Bulk upload mode
+This mode uploads _all of the photos_ in the `/images` directory to your TV—which is great if you'd rather just use the TV's internal slideshow mode.
+Once you've uploaded all of your photos, just go to 'my images' on your TV and choose the shuffle icon.
+Each time you run this script in bulk mode, as long as you have kept the `uploaded_files.json` intact, it'll check for anything new and sling that to your TV.

+To run bulk upload mode: `python3 art.py --upload-all`

 ### Need images?
 I wanted to do this with the [Google Earth View images](https://earth.google.com/web/data=CiQSIhIgYWJiZTA3ZGNkODM3MTFlNmIzMmFhNWViMDBhYjQ5ZmM), which are lovely and of which there are many thousands of images.
 I can't distribute these, but you can learn how to [download these here](https://www.gtricks.com/earth/download-all-google-earth-view-wallpapers/)—they work really well with this library.